 Selling a House With Pets: Cleaning & Repairing

 Even if you keep your home meticulously clean, pet smells or damage can add up over time.
 Potential buyers will want to envision themselves in your home – not you and your pets!
-Taking the time to remove all signs of pets is well worth it when selling your house.
+Taking the time to remove all signs of pets is well worth it when selling your house, and can often be addressed while carrying out other sale-related home repairs and upgrades.

 Make sure you pay special attention to these factors: